5eanH/Portfolio-Final-Yr-Project/README.md

 ## Technical Highlights

 - Cloth is implemented using a **mass-spring system**, with particles connected via springs.
-- Wind simulation uses **Perlin noise** for smooth, natural effects.
+- Wind simulation uses **Perlin noise** for smooth, natural reactions.
 - **Tearing** is handled by creating a radius around collision points and removing springs within that radius.
 - Mesh triangles are dynamically updated to reflect spring removal for realistic tearing visuals.